mattmccray/flipbook.js/notes.md

 - Layer Groups at the root, one for each 'page.'
 Page 1 on the bottom, the final page on top.
 - Action to auto name the groups, sequentially?

-### Tech Notes
-- External modules
-    - 'ensure/jquery' -- and/or other requirements that are needed
-    - They can automatically add a cdn script to the page, and run a callback on load?